 The path doesn't mind.

-It does not hold my moods
+It doesn't hold my moods

 or the weather or the season against me.